ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 </figure>
 <div style="height: 10px;"></div>

-Here's a preliminary summary of this data (note that 25%, 50% and 75% refer to percentiles):
+Here's a preliminary summary of this data.
+The table lists counts of each column (counts below 5638 indicates missing data), minimum and maximum values, and 25th, 50th and 75th percentiles:

 <div style="height: 10px;"></div>
 <p align="center">